Bozar/bullet/README.md

 	substitution.

-	All these characters mentioned above can be set to your own value (see "Guide for Geeks", below).
-The plugin will do some more substitutions in order to (hopefully) avoid
+	All these characters mentioned above can be set to your own value.
+Besides, the plugin will do some more substitutions in order to (hopefully) avoid unexpected behaviors (see
-	unexpected behaviors.
-But for now, you don't need to care about that.
+	"Guide for Geeks", below).

 	Step two.
 The plugin provides you with six commands.
 Four of them substitute characters
 	and format text.
-The rest two echo plugin-related varibles.
+The rest two echo plugin-related variables.
 Let's focus on the
 	"editing" commands first.

-	The four "editing" commands fall into two groups according to substitution range: inside
+	The four "editing" commands fall into two groups, according to substitution range:
-	a paragraph or around the whole text.
-Type
+	inside a paragraph or around the whole text.
-	"bup" or "buw" in command-line mode, and then press tab key to auto-complete the command.
+	Type "BuP" or "BuW" in command-line mode (they are not case-sensitive), and then press tab key to auto-complete the command.
+You will see two options, in which "TW" stands for
-	You will see two options, in which "TW" stands for "text width".
+	"text width".

 		+	BuPara0TW
 		+	BuPara1NoTW